-You know how I’m always talking about making space in your life for the stuff you really want instead of wasting your energy managing the stuff you don’t?
-To support that, this week I’m challenging you with making progress on at least one thing in the key areas of your life.
+I share a lot about making space in your life for the stuff you really want instead of wasting your energy managing the stuff you don’t.
+To support that, this week I’m challenging you to make progress on at least one thing in some key areas of your life.

-Let’s capitalize on the renewed energy of springtime (well, for those of you in the northern hemisphere!) by doing a little weeding here and a little weeding there.
+Let’s capitalize on the renewed energy of springtime (well, for those of you in the northern hemisphere anyway) by doing a little weeding here and a little weeding there.

-Even the smallest of actions stirs up stale energy, gives you more clarity than you had before, prompts new growth, and opens space for it to flourish.
+Even the smallest action stirs up stale energy, gives you more clarity than you had before, prompts new growth, and opens space for it to flourish.